quibbious/CC-ARPANET/README.md

 ```
 This pastebin command installs all files you will need to have CC:ARPANET.
 Make sure you have either a modem or an Ender Modem connected to the Computer.
 Without a modem, network.lua will not run and you will not be able to transmit messages.

-Do the same for another computer. this should leave you with two computers on top of their respective Disk Drives, with modems on them. (image below)
+Do the same for another computer. this should leave you with two computers on top of their respective Disk Drives (disk drives are optional), with modems on them. (image below)

 ![https://i.imgur.com/dAp2Ejc.png](https://i.imgur.com/dAp2Ejc.png)